Skatteetaten/mva-meldingen/docs/mvameldingen_eng/faq/index.md

 Authentication will be carried out with personal login in ID-porten for both system-to-system and portal submissions, not by password and username like today.
 ERPs must offer ID-porten login window for their users, so they can log in using electronic ID from ID-porten.
 To avoid unnecessary logins user will stay logged in for 8 hours.

 We want to offer Maskinporten support for system-to-system VAT-returns and we are currently looking into the legal and practical issues concerning Maskinporten.
-If Maskinporten is offered for VAT-returns, it will be later than Januart 1st 2022.
+If Maskinporten is offered for VAT-returns, it will be later than January 1st 2022.
 ID-porten will be used until further notice.

 ### Will it still be possible to submit a "Supplementary return"?